 3. Go to the Backup and Restore (Windows 7) Menu

-Yes, we are going to use the legacy backup tool that was used in the older Windows variants.
-Windows 10 and 11 have an advanced backup menu but only for online backups.
+Yes, we will use the legacy backup tool that was used in older Windows variants.
+Windows 10 and 11 have an advanced backup menu, but it is only available for online backups.
 For the offline method, open up the Control Panel first of all.
 In the Control Panel, click Backup and Restore (Windows 7).

 4. Open the Backup Menu